waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Assumption:** The path forward is blocked by a missing key item (SURF/medicine).
   - **Alternative Hypothesis:** The block is event-based, and the trigger is an NPC I haven't spoken to since a major world event (e.g., releasing the legendary beasts).
-  - **Test to Falsify:** My current systematic sweep of Violet City is the test.
-If this yields no new leads, I will expand the sweep to other cities like Goldenrod.
+  - **Test to Falsify:** My current systematic sweep of Goldenrod City is the test.
+If this yields no new leads, I will expand the sweep to other cities.
 - **Assumption:** The trigger for progression is an NPC I need to re-talk to.
   - **Alternative Hypothesis:** The trigger is a hidden item that has now appeared somewhere.
   - **Test to Falsify:** If the full NPC sweep of all cities fails, I must perform a full sweep of all cities with the ITEMFINDER on every single tile.